Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 groundwork for his technical expertise, emphasizing clean code practices, system scalability, and collaborative development within agile teams.
-The experience sharpened his problem-solving skills and introduced him to the importance of automation in streamlining development workflows.
+The experience sharpened his problem-solving skills and introduced me to the importance of automation in streamlining development workflows.

-Beyond backend development, My internship experiences also introduced him to the world of Robotic Process Automation (RPA).
+Beyond backend development, My internship experiences also introduced me to the world of Robotic Process Automation (RPA).
 Working alongside experienced developers, i engaged in projects that involved automating routine operational tasks, gaining practical knowledge of RPA tools and methodologies.
-This early exposure was critical in shaping his understanding of how automation can transform business processes by reducing manual effort and increasing accuracy.
+This early exposure was critical in shaping my understanding of how automation can transform business processes by reducing manual effort and increasing accuracy.

 The collaborative nature of these internships helped me develop